apollographql/apollo-server/docs/source/api/apollo-server.md

 * `traceReporting`: Boolean | async (GraphQLRequestContextDidResolveOperation) => Boolean

-    If this is option returns true tracing and instrumentation will be enabled for a given request.
-If it is false the request will not be instrumented, and a trace will not be constructed or sent to Apollo Graph Manager.
+    If this option returns `true`, tracing and instrumentation will be enabled for a given request.
+If it is `false`, the request will not be instrumented, and a trace will not be constructed or sent to Apollo Graph Manager.

     This function will receive a `GraphQLRequestContextDidResolveOperation`, which will contain